qteatime/crochet/stdlib/crochet.storage.key-value/readme.md

 Storage backends are an implementation of the [effect:kv-storage] effect.
 This defines backends in terms of essential operations on a text-only key/value store.
 Performance and space considerations are up to each backend, but implementations are required to guarantee atomicity.

 Because storage backends only handle text, it's necessary to serialise values and parse them if we want to support storing complex data.
 This is handled by implementing [trait:kv-serialisation].
-By default partitioned storages use a [type:extended-json] serialisation, provided by the [type:kv-json-serialisation] type, but it's possible to also provide an extended JSON instance that supports the application's own custom types (e.g.: those using `@| derive: "json"`).
+By default partitioned storages use a [type:crochet.language.json/extended-json] serialisation, provided by the [type:kv-json-serialisation] type, but it's possible to also provide an extended JSON instance that supports the application's own custom types (e.g.: those using `@| derive: "json"`).

-These serialisation strategies are specified when constructing each partitioned storage, by using the [command: kv-store for: _ serialisation: _] command.
+These serialisation strategies are specified when constructing each partitioned storage, by using the [command:_ for: _ serialisation: _] command.